mathewsanders/Scrubber/README.md

 <img src="./assets/scrubber-simple-1.gif" width="320">

-If you wrap the expressions that define the default set-up of the animation, `ScrubContainerView` also adds a play button that allows you to watch the animation perform with it's defined duration and timing curve.
+If you wrap the expressions that define the default set-up of the animation into the `startState` closure,`ScrubContainerView` will add a button button that lets you to watch the animation perform with it's defined duration and timing curve.

 ````Swift
 container.startState = {